-Trained and equipped Mobile Field Force Teams throughout the county Civil Disorder Trained and equipped Mobile Field Force Teams throughout the county RSO Ongoing for the current plan (yrs.
+Civil Disorder Trained and equipped Mobile Field Force Teams throughout the county RSO Ongoing for the current plan (yrs.
 2018-2023).
 Continuously provide training to reflect personnel attrition; Less-lethal equipment acquired.
-This action will be reassessed during the monitoring and update phase of the 2018 MJLHMP. -- --
+This action will be reassessed during the County General Fund No Disorder will be reassessed during the monitoring and update phase of the 2018 MJLHMP.